odaiwai/2020_SARS2-CoV_COVID19/README.md

 ## Centre for Health Protection (HK) data
  - get_historic.pl - Get historic NID data
  - process_nid_data.pl - Parse the Non-Communicable Infectionous Diseases data

+# 2020/03/11 - NOTES
+ - This was started on the 5th of January, when initial reports of some sort of illness in Wuhan were started to appear in Hong Kong.
+Hence the name of the repository, and many reference to Wuhan Coronvirus, etc.